Photo Credit: Chastity V.

 The Lighthouse Trail is the most popular hike in the park and is known for the massive rock formation that resembles a lighthouse.

-Rated at a moderate hike, the trail is mostly a flat, sandy trail that takes you along the rock formation and stunning views of the park.
+Rated at a moderate hike, the trail is mostly a flat, sandy trail that takes you along the rock formation and stunning park views.
 Although this is a smooth hike, hikers must do a bit of rock scrambling to reach the flat plateau where the lighthouse formation stands.

 The canyon can be deceiving, and in the summer, it can reach up to 120° F, which is significantly hotter than the canyon rim.
 Hikers must ensure they bring the recommended one gallon of water per person and wear sunscreen, as there is little to no shade on the trail.